-First, set up a process with your team to ensure contracts are created and approved on time.
-Then communicate and review the deals with your customers.
+Set up a process with your team to ensure contracts are created and approved on time.
+Communicate and review the deals with your customers.
 Your customers need the right information in their system to track and create deductions when necessary.

-Simplify your contracts where possible.
-If the contract is complicated, it creates confusion and makes it difficult for distributors to enter and create a claim against it.
+By the way, it’s important to simplify your contracts when possible.
+If your contract is complicated, it causes confusion and makes it difficult for distributors to enter and create a claim against it.

 I also recommend that foodservice manufacturers move contracts to rebate instead of fixed price.
 A rebate is more straightforward for distributors to execute against.

-Outlining your claim submission guidelines makes customers aware of the information you need to process their claim as fast as you can.
+These guidelines make your customers aware of the information you need to process their claim as fast as you can.